Research @ Bridwell

-Through our Annual Report essays and work on the Fraser Institute's Economic Freedom of the World and Economic Freedom of North America reports the Bridwell Institute aims to become a leading research center on the nature of, causes, and consequences of economic freedom.
+Through our work on the Fraser Institute's Economic Freedom of the World and Economic Freedom of North America reports, the Bridwell Institute aims to become a leading research center on the nature, causes, and consequences of economic freedom.
 Bridwell Institute faculty choose their own research topics and publication outlets.
 The Bridwell Institute does not accept funding for contracted research.

 Economic Freedom of the World